 2.2 Experimental chicken and management

 This study was conducted from March 2025 to October 2025.
 A total of 308 Horasi chicken comprising of 288 hens and 20 cockerels aged 48 weeks to 56 weeks, were used in this experiment.
 All the cockerels and hens were identified using numbered wing band, and housed individually in battery cages under 12 hours of day light.
-The chickens were maintained in stress-free environment, fed standard diet, given plenty water, dewormed, and vaccinated to prevent common viral diseases such as Newcastle Disease, Infectious Bursal Disease and Fowl pox.
+The chickens were maintained in stress-free environment, fed standard diet, given plenty of water, dewormed, and vaccinated to prevent common viral diseases such as Newcastle Disease, Infectious Bursal Disease and Fowl pox.
 Deworming was performed regularly through drinking water at 3 months interval by alternating Piperazine citrate and Albendazole medications.
 Strictly biosecurity and prompt house cleaning were observed to control introduction and spread of poultry diseases.
 Before commencement of research, ethical approval was obtained from The Tanzania Livestock Research Institute Ethical Committee (TLRI/CC.21/050).

 2.5 Semen collection, evaluation, and storage

 Semen from the cockerels was collected in the morning (8.00 to 9.00), a day before insemination by using the abdomen massaging procedure as demonstrated previously (Burrows and Quinn, 1935; Burilo and Kashoma, 2023a).
 Care was taken to avoid semen contamination with cloacal product.
 After collection, ejaculates from all cockerels were placed in a cool box maintained at a temperature ranging from 4oC to 5oC, and transported to the laboratory for evaluation.
 Spermatozoa concentration and motility were evaluated using a computer-assisted sperm analysis system (CASA; Sperm Class Analyzer®, version 6.3.0.59, Microptic, Barcelona, Spain).
 Sperm viability and morphology were assessed using the eosin-nigrosine staining as previously described elsewhere (Agarwal et al., 2016; Burilo and Kashoma, 2023a).
 Semen with good quality (> 5.5 x 109 sperms per ml, >70% motility, >80% viability and > 80% normalcy) was pooled together to reduce the impact of individual differences.
 The pooled semen samples were divided into two aliquots; The first aliquot was used to inseminate hens in the control sub-groups using fresh undiluted semen.
-The second portion of semen was divided into four aliquots and each diluted at a ratio of 1:2 (Semen: diluent) with specific extenders; Beltsville Poultry Semen Extender (BPSE) and CARI) and cryoprotectants (DMSO and DMF).
+The second portion of semen was divided into four aliquots and each diluted at a ratio of 1:2 (Semen: diluent) with specific extenders; Beltsville Poultry Semen Extender (BPSE) and CARI and cryoprotectants (DMSO and DMF).
 In summary, first each semen aliquot was diluted with specific extender to a concentration of 1500 million spermatozoa per ml.
 Semen cryopreservation was performed according to Thélie et al. (2019).
 Briefly, the mixture (semen and extender) was gently agitated and cooled for equilibration at +4°C for 2 hours.
 After equilibration, semen was packed into 0.25mL (300×106 sperms/dose) and 0.5 mL (600×106 sperms/dose) plastic French straws (IMV Technologies, L’Aigle, France) using an automatic filling, and sealing machine.
 The straws were taken to a cold cabinet and went through series of steps of freezing procedure using a programmable freezing unit (IMV, Technologies-Digitcool L’Aigle, France) and subsequently immersed in liquid nitrogen for storage at -196°C until further used.

 2.4 Experimental setup.